I’m not a particularly reflective kind of person.

-In our country, in a free society, the soldier is no more revered than any other citizen.
+In our country, in a free society, the soldier should be no more revered than any other citizen.

-And that’s how it should be for there is no glory in war.
+We should respect the warrior, those who are worthy of that respect, but we should never worship them.
+For there is no glory in war.
 It is a horrible, brutal business and make no mistake about it.
 We can wish it otherwise.
 We can rail against the utter stupidity and the phenomenal waste and the bloody obscenity of it all.
 We can declare and decry war’s terrible necessity and its terrible cost.
 Be that as it may, given human nature, for now war must often be done and our nation, our world, needs those who would fight.
 But it is a duty, a profession, a job that must be done, not some glorious spectacle.

 But I wouldn’t count on it.